JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_07_Bloch_periodicity.md

 ```

 The code automatically recognizes the degree of symmetry -- 12 in the current
 case-- and expands the mesh.
-Note how the full mesh now has 12 connsecutively
+Note how the full mesh now has 12 consecutively
 numbered flames, while all other entities still have a single name even though
-they were copied expanded.
+they were copied.

 ## Discretizing the full mesh